Hu Xijin: Taiwan

 Hu has supported an increase in hostility with Taiwan.
-Notably in 2020 he suggested that Chinese fighter jets should enter into Taiwan's claimed airspace and if shot down, consider it to be a declaration of war.
+In 2016, the Global Times under Hu's leadership was reprimanded by the government for discussing the potential use of military force to take Taiwan.
+In 2020 he suggested that Chinese fighter jets should enter into Taiwan's claimed airspace and if shot down, consider it to be a declaration of war.
 In October 2021, he said, "The people of Taiwan will not follow the DPP and 'fight to the end.'"

 In December 2021, Hu described Wang Leehom as "American Taiwanese", rather than Chinese, making a distinction between Taiwanese and Chinese.

 In July 2022, Hu warned of military retaliation if Nancy Pelosi visited Taiwan, stating "I've conveyed the message: if the U.S. military sends fighter jets to escort Pelosi to Taiwan, then the move would take the vile nature of such a visit to another level, and would constitute aggression.
 Our fighter jets should deploy all obstructive tactics.
 If those are still ineffective, I think it is okay too to shoot down Pelosi's plane."

 Personal life

 In October 2020, Apple Daily reported that Hu's son had emigrated to Canada, and that he was mocked for it by fellow news reporters; Hu denied that any of his children live abroad.
-Additionally, it was reported that Hu makes a salary of 570,000 yuan per year at his job at the Global Times, and an additional 12,000,000 yuan per year on digital platforms such as TikTok and Toutiao.
-Finally, it was also reported that Hu owns a luxury apartment worth 25,000,000 yuan.
+Additionally, it was reported that Hu made a salary of 570,000 yuan per year at his job at the Global Times, and an additional 12 million yuan per year on digital platforms such as TikTok and Toutiao.
+Finally, it was also reported that Hu owns a luxury apartment worth 25 million yuan.

 In December 2020, South China Morning Post and Apple Daily reported that a former deputy editor at the Global Times submitted a complaint with the CCP's Central Commission for Discipline Inspection, alleging that Hu fathered two children with former colleagues.
 Hu denied the allegation and labeled it a blackmail attempt.